lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

 ### Internet of underground things in precision agriculture: Architecture and technology aspects
 ####0.
 Abstract

+-  Reason
+  - increase in world population, increase in need for food

 ####1.
 Introduction
 ####2.
 Internet Of Underground Thing (IOUT)
 ####3.
 IOUT architecture